 About our bid

-The Leaders of the district and borough councils in North Yorkshire are preparing a bid for local government reorganisation that is based on doing what's best for our people, places and economy.
+Over the summer, the Leaders of the district and borough councils in North Yorkshire have worked together, across party lines, to develop an outline proposal for local government reorganisation that is best for our citizens, our communities and our economy.

-New research carried out by KPMG shows that an East/West model is likely to deliver significant financial and democratic advantages over the county council’s plan to create England's largest-ever unitary authority.
+The KPMG study shows that an East/West model of two broadly equal unitary councils is likely to deliver significant financial and democratic advantages over North Yorkshire County Council's plan to create England's largest-ever unitary authority.

 This would create two brand-new councils across North Yorkshire and York:

 • Ryedale, Scarborough, Selby and York in the east

 • Craven, Hambleton, Harrogate and Richmondshire in the west

 East & West makes sense… for residents and communities

 The Government has said that the optimal population range for a unitary council is between 300,000 and 600,000 people.

 The East & West model provides two well-balanced authorities within those parameters.